Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Datalog-Rewritability of Boolean MDDLog Programs and Canonical Datalog Programs

 \item[(I)] $\Pi'$ is sound for $\Pi$, that is, for all $\Sbf_E$-instances $I$, $I \models \Pi'$ implies $I \models \Pi$;

 \item[(II)] $\Pi'$ is complete for $\Pi$ on $\Sbf_E$-instances of treewidth $(\ell,k)$, that is, for all such instances $I$, $I \models \Pi$ implies $I \models \Pi'$.

-\end{enumerate} Note that $\Pi'$ is not unconditionally complete for $\Pi$.
-For example, if $\Pi$ consists of only a goal rule whose rule body is a $k+1$-clique (without reflexive loops), then $\Pi'$ will return false on the instance that consists of the same clique. \begin{exa} Assume that $\Pi$ contains the rule
+\end{enumerate} Note that $\Pi'$ is not complete for $\Pi$ on instances of unrestricted treewidth.
+For example, if $\Pi$ consists of only a goal rule whose rule body is a $k+1$-clique (without reflexive loops), then $\Pi'$ returns false on the instance that consists of the same clique. \begin{exa} Assume that $\Pi$ contains the rule

-and consider the $(2,3)$-tree decomposition of the rule body that consists of two nodes $v,v'$, $v'$ successor of $v$, with $B_v=\{x,y_1,y_2\}$ and $B_{v'}=\{y_1,y_2,z\}$. in $\Pi'$, the rule is split into two rules
+and consider the $(2,3)$-tree decomposition of the rule body that consists of two nodes $v,v'$, $v'$ successor of $v$, with $B_v=\{x,y_1,y_2\}$ and $B_{v'}=\{y_1,y_2,z\}$.
+In $\Pi'$, the rule is split into two rules

-Informally, these rules are supposed to cover homomorphisms from the body of the original rules to an $\Sbf'_E$-instance of treewidth $(\ell,k)$ such that the variables in $B_{v'}$ are mapped to constants from some bag and variables from $B_v$ to constants from the predecessor bag.
-The `intermediate' IDB relation $Q_{v'}$ allows to memorize that we have already seen part of the rule body. \end{exa}
+Informally, these rules are supposed to cover homomorphisms from the body of the original rule to an $\Sbf'_E$-instance of treewidth $(\ell,k)$ such that the variables in $B_{v'}$ are mapped to constants from some bag and variables from $B_v$ to constants from a neighboring bag.
+The IDB relation $Q_{v'}$ memorizes that we have already seen part of the rule body. \end{exa}

 Let $\Sbf'_I$ denote the additional IDB relations in $\Pi'$.
 We now construct the canonical $(\ell,k)$-DLog program $\Gamma^c$ for $\Pi$.
 Fix constants $a_1,\dots,a_\ell$.
 For $\ell' \leq \ell$, we use $\Imf_{\ell'}$ to denote the set of all $\Sbf_I \cup \Sbf'_{I}$-instances with domain $\abf_{\ell'}:=a_1,\dots,a_{\ell'}$.
 The program uses $\ell'$-ary IDB relations $P_M$, for all $\ell' \leq \ell$ and all $M \subseteq \Imf_{\ell'}$.
 It contains all rules $q(\xbf) \rightarrow P_{M}(\ybf)$, $M \subseteq \Imf_{\ell'}$, that satisfy the following conditions: \begin{enumerate}